YohanLang/Mobile-and-Ubiquitous-Computing/README.md

 Wikipedia is weightless and more detailed but has fewer links to the actual landmark (where is what ?
 What is what?)
 Moreover, the mentioned things are not interactive.
 Our project, DeepTour, solves the described problems

+## Description
+Using small context dependent CNNs, we provide an interactive experience for specific landmarks.
+The application is scalable and lightweight and respects your privacy:
+1) A data pipeline built on Google Cloud platform makes it extremely easy to add new models to the library
+2) The landmark specific approach allows smaller training sets and models
+3) Even devices with low camera resolution can run the app
+4) The models size allows to run them offline without latency
+5) The camera feed is not recorded

 ## Demo
 ![](pic/img1.jpg)